Biologics, Biopharmaceuticals and Biotherapies

 Development and refining of biologics formulations is a time and labour intensive process.
 With the added need for accuracy and repeatability automated solutions are crucial.
 Furthermore, the proteins used to make these formulations can be difficult to synthesise and expensive so accurate transfer is imperative.

-Unchained Labs offers the GRUNT, which as the name suggest does all the hard work automatically generating protein formulations for testing.
+Unchained Labs offers the Big Tuna, which as the name suggest does all the hard work automatically generating protein formulations for testing.

-Alternatively, they also offer freeslate and freeslate jr which offer larger degrees of freedom allowing you total freedom and flexibility to customise the automated development phase of your formulation development.
+Alternatively, they also offer Big Kahuna and Junior which offer larger degrees of freedom allowing you total freedom and flexibility to customise the automated development phase of your formulation development.

 The aim for analysing biologics is to get as much information as quickly and as early as you can, using less protein, while obtaining highly sensitive results.
 Properties if biologics that are of significance are: